Finding the Best Savings Accounts for Students

-SmartAsset analyzed 12 of the most popular student savings accounts available in 2018 to find the best.
+SmartAsset analyzed almost 20 of the most popular student savings accounts on the market to find the best options.
 In scoring this study, our experts factored in banking features such as annual percentage yield (APY), minimum deposit size, monthly maintenance fees, online/mobile banking and financial education tools.

-Best Overall Student Savings Account: PNC Bank Virtual Wallet Student®
+Best Student Savings Account for Learning to Manage Money: PNC Bank Virtual Wallet Student®

 The PNC Bank Virtual Wallet Student® savings account offers an in-depth online experience that makes it easy for young adults to learn about money management.
 PNC’s online banking site for this account includes a calendar-based system that you can use to help keep your finances organized.
 You’ll even be able to categorize purchases as they’re made to see where you’re overspending.
 Parents can also choose to receive alerts when the account’s balance drops too low, and text banking is available.